Bioconductor/BiocAzul/README.md

 The `BiocAzul` package provides an interface to the Azul API, which is used to index data from the Human Cell Atlas (HCA) and the AnVIL Data Explorer.
-Azul provides a powerful query interface for searching and retrieving data from these projects.
+Azul provides a convenient query interface for searching and retrieving data from these projects.

 # Basic Usage